 Why Join UCF?

 Located in Orlando, one of “… the next big boom towns in the U.S.” according to Forbes magazine, UCF is also in a state with more research parks than theme parks.

 Orlando — A Great Place to Work and Live

 Orlando has seen rapid growth and economic expansion in recent years and is a center for the life sciences, medical innovation and technological developments.
-That’s why Orlando ranked No. 4 on Forbes’ 2015 best cities for future job growth and No. 13 for fastest-growing cities in the U.S. And why Fast Company magazine has included Orlando in its list of “Best Cities for Innovation.”
+That’s why Orlando ranked No. 3 on Forbes’ 2016 best cities for future job growth and the 2017 No. 2 fastest-growing city in the U.S. And why Fast Company magazine has included Orlando in its list of “Best Cities for Innovation.”
 Plus the sunshine and warm climate create a perfect environment to live, work and explore.